 Cable and satellite providers may need to worry about competition, because the Sling TV service is cheap and quite good, complete with DVR.But does that mean you should you give it a try?

-Developed by DISH Network, Sling TV offers cord-cutters a viable alternative starting at $20 per month.
+Developed by DISH Network, Sling TV offers cord-cutters a viable alternative starting at $20 per month (or a little less with a Sling TV promo code).
 There are several other channel packages available that you can tack on from $5 to $10, including options like News Extra and Sports Extra.
 The DVR option costs $5 per month.

 Here’s what the Sling TV reviews have to say — both good and bad.